ericoporto/fgmk/README.md

 This is an editor for making 2D SNES era RPG like games.
 These RPG should be HTML5 and run on most main browsers.

-Everything here is really a working in progress and right now I am still working in getting battles done right.
+Everything here is really a work in progress and right now I am still working in getting battles done right.

 Installation
 ------------